 Search engine optimization (or SEO) is getting more and more important as everything is turning into some digital format, especially businesses.
 Optimizing your website for search engines and your mobile application for app stores is considered one of the most important digital marketing practices nowadays.
 But how exactly can you do that?

-Luckily, HubSpot has conducted research on SEO myths that don’t work in 2019, and we have summarized the 10 most important of them for you.
+We have summarized the 10 most important of them for you.
 Let’s see what SEO tactics don’t work anymore:

 1. Having more links leading to your website than content